chandan1145/Cog/docs/docs/intro.md

 # Introduction

 Welcome to the **Cog tutorial**.
-Cog is a **tiny HTTP framework** built directly on top of Node.js’s native `http` module.
+Cog is an **ultra lightweight (17.2 kB unpacked) HTTP framework** built directly on top of Node.js’s native `http` module.
 It aims to provide a minimal, yet powerful foundation for building backend servers and APIs — without any runtime dependencies.

 If you’ve used frameworks like **Express**, you’ll feel right at home with Cog’s API.